This plugin makes quarter-tone accidentals in Finale extremely easy and fast to create:

 An overview of different microtonal accidental symbols can be found here.

 More than 40 free fonts with lots of microtonal accidentals can be found in the 1000 Music Fonts link list.

 Video 1: Entering quarter-tone accidentals with expressions assigned through metatools and the plugin.
 The plugin hides the expressions (to keep the playback ability) and creates custom accidentals.

 The plugin always works on a selected area: i.e. note-wise, measure-wise or on the full document.

 Video 2: Changing the font from Maestro to Oslo for all accidentals and key signatures and

 updating all accidentals in the score with articulations to "Arrow" style in just 10 seconds.

-Q2 2017 (dependent on updates of JW Lua - unfortunately there have been no JW Lua updates in 2016 yet)
+not known yet (dependent on further updates of JW Lua - unfortunately there have been no JW Lua update since 2017)